 The bottom line?
 In a world that’s constantly trying to knock us off balance, hemp is here to help.

 While hemp may be one of the most potent examples of a plant that makes natural chemical compounds beneficial for human health, it’s certainly not the only one.
 Salicylate, the active ingredient in Aspirin, is another prime example.
 It was first extracted from the bark of the willow tree.
 Humans used it for thousands of years as a folk remedy before scientists put it into pill form in the late 1800s.
-Now it’s one of the most common go-to remedies in medicine cabinets all around the world, used for everything from pain relief to reducing risk of strokes and heart attacks.
+Now it’s one of the most common go-to remedies all around the world.

 The signing of the last couple of U.S. Farm Bills in 2014 and 2018, combined with recent research into the endocannabinoid system, heralded a celebratory resurgence of humans’ long love affair with hemp.
 There’s been an explosion of interest in CBD in particular.
 As the most abundant cannabinoid in hemp (and one with a rich array of potential benefits for human health and wellbeing) CBD has burst onto the scene with much fanfare — and for good reason!